 Since we're talking about bits per second, the amount of time, in seconds, for each bit is 1/baud.
 At 9600 baud, you get 104.2 microseconds per bit.
 If the speed of the transmitter and receiver disagree by more than 2-3%, the errors will start showing up.
 5% would be a half bit time by the end of the frame.
 If the transmitting end were 1% below the intended speed and the receiving end were 1% above the intended speed, you would have just about all the error the system could tolerate and keep working reliably under ideal conditions.
 To avoid problems in this area, the UARTs' speed is normally crystal-controlled for accuracy.

 The maximum speed allowed by the original RS-232 specification was 20kbps (kilobits per second); but by speeding up the rise and fall times and keeping the cables short and/or controlling the impedance, some products like Diva Automation's SuprChip (which used the 6502) run RS-232 at up to half a megabaud (500,000bps) or even more.
-The 6551's highest standard baud rate with a standard 1.8432MHz crystal or external oscillator is 19.2kbps, but it can go to at least 125kbps if you use the 16x external clock source.
-This is the normal way for it to give the 31.25kbps required for MIDI, or musical instrument digital interface.
-You can use a 65c22 VIA's PB7 output automatically toggled by the timeout of the VIA's T1 timer, with no further attention from the processor, to get this clock source for all the standard bit rates up to 115200 bps on a 65c51 ACIA, still controlling the speed in software, with no extra hardware.
+Using a standard 1.8432MHz crystal or external oscillator, the 6551's highest bit rate in the sequence of standard rates is 19.2kbps, and then there's a gap between there and 115.2kbps which you can get by clearing the four lsb's of the control register to 0 so it will take the crystal frequency and divide it by 16 to get the bit rate.
+The '51 is guaranteed to be able to go at least 125kbps if you use a 16x external clock source which is the normal way for it to give the 31.25kbps required for MIDI, or musical instrument digital interface.
+You can use a 65c22 VIA's PB7 output automatically toggled by the timeout of the VIA's T1 timer, with no further attention from the processor, to get this clock source for the higher standard bit rates on a 65c51 ACIA, still controlling the speed in software, with no extra hardware.
 See how, near the bottom of the I/O ICs page of my 6502 primer.